trzy/Supermodel/Docs/README.txt

 Supermodel is a work-in-progress, open source emulator.
 Emulation in Supermodel has evolved to the point where most games run well, however there may be some minor visual issues.
-You experience may vary.
+Your experience may vary.

 =====================